Neha-Shiv18/Sales-Dashboard-using-Power-BI/README.md

 Cost of production (COGS) has decreased over time, leading to a marginal improvement in profit margins.

 #### 📂 Files Included
-Power BI file (.pbix) name : sales dashbaord overview Dataset name : Retail_Sales
+A snapshot of the dashboard has also been attached.
+Name : DASHBOARD_SALES PERFORMANCE Power BI file (.pbix) name : sales dashbaord overview Dataset name : Retail_Sales